The Effect of Antiviral Drugs on COVID-19 Outcomes and Mortality

-SYNOPSIS: The WHO Solidarity Trial Consortium found that remdesivir, hydroxychloroquine, lopinavir, and interferon regimens had “little or no effect” on relevant outcomes.
+SYNOPSIS: The WHO Solidarity Trial Consortium found remdesivir, hydroxychloroquine, lopinavir, and interferon regimens produced “little or no effect” on relevant outcomes.

-The Solidarity Trial Consortium sponsored by the World Health Organization (WHO) randomized inpatients with COVID-19 equally among one of the following five drug regimens and the local standard of care: remdesivir (2,750 patients), hydroxychloroquine (954 patients), lopinavir alone (1,411 patients), interferon beta alone (2,063 patients), and lopinavir plus interferon beta (651 patients).
+The Solidarity Trial Consortium sponsored by the World Health Organization randomized inpatients with COVID-19 to one of five drug regimens and the local standard of care: remdesivir (2,750 patients), hydroxychloroquine (954 patients), lopinavir alone (1,411 patients), interferon beta alone (2,063 patients), and lopinavir plus interferon beta (651 patients).
 The patients were randomized in 405 hospitals and in 30 countries.
 The trial was open-label, and no placebos were used.
-The controls were assigned to the local standard of care where the drug that was being randomized was available.
+The controls were assigned to the local standard of care where the drug that was randomized was available.
 The only exception was lopinavir plus interferon beta, where the control group was lopinavir alone.
-Some institutions had multiple drugs available, and in these institutions, patients assigned to the control group served as controls for each of the drug groups available.
+Some institutions had multiple drugs available; in these institutions, patients assigned to the control group served as controls for each available drug group.
 Written informed consent was provided by patients or their designees.
 National monitors were in place to resolve questions about trial strategy or drug adverse effects.
 One-third of total patients randomized were younger than age 50 years, and 19% were older than age 70 years.
 One-third were not receiving any oxygen at the time of study entry, and only 8% were mechanically ventilated; the rest received varying amounts of supplemental oxygen.
 Overall, 62% were male.

 The primary outcome was in-hospital mortality for each intervention/control group, in addition to analyses of in-hospital mortality stratified by age and use of mechanical ventilation.
 Prespecified secondary outcomes included the need for mechanical ventilation among those not requiring support at the start of randomization, duration of mechanical ventilation, and hospital length of stay.
 All treatments lasted a maximum of 14 days.
-The results were mostly disappointing, with no drug (or drug combination in the case of lopinavir plus interferon beta) associated with either a reduction in mortality or a favorable outcome with respect to the secondary outcomes.
-Importantly, none of the trial interventions reduced the need for mechanical ventilation.
+The results were mostly disappointing, with no drug (or drug combination in the case of lopinavir plus interferon beta) associated with either a reduction in mortality or a favorable outcome regarding secondary outcomes.
+Importantly, no intervention reduced the need for mechanical ventilation.

 This ambitious worldwide trial failed to demonstrate any mortality reduction of antiviral therapy (remdesivir, lopinavir, or interferon beta) or treatment with drugs repurposed to treat COVID-19 infection (hydroxychloroquine).
-The lack of benefit was consistent across age groups and disease severity (i.e., including requirements for oxygen, mechanical ventilation, or extracorporeal membrane oxygenation).
-The trial consortium also found no impact on the need for mechanical ventilation among those who were not intubated at randomization.
-The authors performed a meta-analysis of randomized trials for remdesivir (Solidarity [n = 5,451 randomized], the Adaptive COVID-19 Treatment Trial, or ACTT-1 [n = 1,062 patients randomized]) and found no mortality benefit.
+The lack of benefit was consistent across age groups and disease severity (i.e., including requirements for oxygen, mechanical ventilation, or extracorporeal membrane oxygenation [ECMO]).
+The trial consortium also found no effect on the need for mechanical ventilation among those who were not intubated at randomization.
+The authors performed a meta-analysis of randomized trials for remdesivir (Solidarity [n = 5,451 randomized] and the Adaptive COVID-19 Treatment Trial, or ACTT-1 [n = 1,062 patients randomized]) and found no mortality benefit.
 Similarly, meta-analyses for all trials for hydroxychloroquine and lopinavir, including the Solidarity cohort, showed no mortality benefit.

-The European Respiratory Society (ERS) recently published guidelines for the management of hospitalized adults with COVID-19 infection.1 The guidelines were developed by a task force using the GRADE methodology (Grading of Recommendations Assessment, Development, and Evaluation), wherein the quality of evidence is rated from very low to high, and recommendations based on the quality of evidence are rated as strong or weak.
-With respect to drugs evaluated by the Solidarity consortium reviewed here, the ERS recommends not offering remdesivir to hospitalized patients with COVID-19 infection requiring invasive mechanical ventilation (conditional/weak recommendation, moderate quality of evidence), but it makes no recommendations regarding the use of remdesivir in hospitalized patients not requiring invasive mechanical ventilation.
-The panel recommends against the use of lopinavir to hospitalized patients with COVID-19 infection (strong recommendation with moderate quality of evidence).
-The panel also recommends against the use of interferon beta for inpatients with COVID-19 infection (weak recommendation based on very low quality evidence).
+The European Respiratory Society (ERS) recently published guidelines for managing hospitalized adults with COVID-19.1 The guidelines were developed by a task force using the GRADE methodology (Grading of Recommendations Assessment, Development, and Evaluation), wherein the quality of evidence is rated from very low to high, and recommendations based on the quality of evidence are rated as strong or weak.
+Regarding drugs evaluated by the Solidarity consortium reviewed here, the ERS recommends not offering remdesivir to hospitalized patients with COVID-19 infection requiring invasive mechanical ventilation (conditional/weak recommendation, moderate quality of evidence), but it makes no recommendations regarding the use of remdesivir in hospitalized patients not requiring invasive mechanical ventilation.
+The panel recommends against the use of lopinavir for hospitalized patients with COVID-19 (strong recommendation with moderate quality of evidence).
+The panel also recommends against using interferon beta for inpatients with COVID-19 (weak recommendation based on very low quality evidence).